(Previously known as Hotel Herman K.)

 - Best Room: The suites are all sleek and spacious.
 The bright and airy Penthouse Suite is a standout at 40m² across 2 levels; it features a private 30m² roof terrace with comfy seating and a dining area with a view of the city’s towers.

-- For Families: Extra beds can be accommodated in the Superior Double and higher category rooms to sleep 3 people.
-The Loft Suite and Penthouse both have a mezzanine as well as the bedroom, but the best choice for families is likely to be the 2-room Suite with Balcony, which is 35m² and features a separate living room with a double sofa bed.
+- For Families: Extra beds can be accommodated in the Deluxe and higher category rooms to sleep 3 people.
+The One-Bedroom Suite and Penthouse both have a separate living room with a double sofa bed.

-- Walking: Hotel Herman K’s fantastic location in Indre By (Copenhagen Center) makes it a great base for exploring the city on foot.
-Nyhavn is a 6-minute walk (0.3 mile), as is Christiansborg Slot (0.3 mile, 6 minutes); pretty Christianshavn is 12 minutes (0.6 mile) away, and Tivoli Gardens a touch further at 13 minutes (0.6 mile).
+- Walking: Socialist’s fantastic location in Indre By (Copenhagen Center) makes it a great base for exploring the city on foot.
+Nyhavn is a 6-minute walk (0.3 mile), as is Christiansborg Slot (0.3 mile); pretty Christianshavn is 12 minutes (0.6 mile) away, and Tivoli Gardens a touch further at 13 minutes (0.6 mile).
 The main shopping drag, Strøget, is just a 1-minute walk (100m).
 Kongens Nytorv is the nearest Metro station at 2 minutes (0.1 mile), while København H (Copenhagen Central Station) is 18 minutes (1 mile) away.

 - Subway and Bus: Copenhagen has an excellent public transport network that includes a 24-hour Metro and buses, S-trains, and ferries known as ‘harbor buses’.
 A single ticket covers any combination of these within a time limit (usually 1.5 hours).
 You can download the handy DOT Tickets app to buy mobile tickets or multi-journey City Passes with a few keystrokes.
 The metro station at Kongens Nytorv is on all 3 Metro lines, so you can get to all parts of the city easily; this includes a direct line to the airport, the M2, which takes just 14 minutes.
 Bus routes have good coverage too.
 E.g. the 9A runs from Christiansborg, 5 minutes (0.2 mile) away, to Christiania and north up the harbor to Refshaleøen, while the 1A, 2A, and 9A will all take you to København H station.

 - Bikes: Copenhagen is extremely bike-friendly, and on two wheels is one of the best ways to see the city.
-Bycyklen (city bikes for rent) are available at over 100 stations; the nearest is at Kongens Nytorv, by Magasin du Nord (0.1 mile, 2-minute walk).
+Bycyklen (city bikes for rent) are available at over 100 stations; the nearest is at Kongens Nytorv, by Magasin du Nord (0.1 mile).
 However, for more than one quick trip, a more comfortable option is to rent from one of the many bike stores.
-Hotel Herman K rents bikes to guests for DKK 150 a day.
+Socialist rents bikes to guests for DKK 150 a day.

 - Taxis: A taxi from Copenhagen Airport to the hotel will take around 25 minutes (6 miles) and cost around DKK 250-300.
 One from København H station will take around 7 minutes (1 mile) and cost around DKK 80.
 Uber has left Denmark, but many local taxi companies have apps and online booking, such as TAXA 4×35.
 It is often quicker to walk, cycle, or hop on the Metro.